NomveloMyeni/NomveloMyeni/README.md

  Hi, I’m Nomvelo Myeni
- I’m interested in IT as a whole and I also like reading novels and playing games I’m currently trying to secure  space at umuzi data science course and i am seemingly failing dismally since I do not get anything right
+ I’m interested in IT as a whole and I also like reading novels and playing games I’m currently trying to secure  space at umuzi data science course and I am seemingly failing dismally since I do not get anything right

 <!---